mrkkr/auntie-pdf-to-docx/README.md

 ### Deployment Notes

-This app is deployed on Vercel and has a limitation of only allowing PDF uploads up to about 4MB due to Vercel's body size request limit.
+This app is deployed on Vercel and has a file upload limit of 4.5MB due to Vercel's request body size restriction.
 You can still upload larger files locally or use the public URL option.

+To bypass this limitation, we can use services like UploadThing, which upload files directly to your storage (or theirs) using a presigned URL, or implement a similar solution ourselves.
+I’m still undecided on whether to add this layer.

 ## Demo